The Art & Science of the Bundt

 6:00pm to 8:00pm

-We Want Your Bundt Cake Story!
+We Want Your Bundt Story!

 Whether it was baking with Grandma or baking with a grandchild, surprising a roommate on his or her birthday, catering a friends’ wedding in the 70s with a granola cake made from whole wheat flour, or having a favorite pan that you’ve kept for decades that you rarely use but will never discard – you have a Bundt story and we want to read it!

 We are calling everyone.
 You can be of any age, any level of baking skill, or have your skill be consuming Bundts.
 Your story can be short and sweet – just a few sentences – or a bit longer, up to 250 words.
-Please use the submission form below and write your story one (1) story in the text box.
+Please use the submission form below and write your one story in the text box.

 Need a little prompt before writing?
 Possible ideas include: